When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 The Xiaomi QiCycle folding electric bike is a high-tech solution to urban mobility that doesn’t break the bank.
-In this review I will be going over the pros and cons of this great little e-bike from the Chinese tech giant.
-I have also written a separate review of the excellent Xiaomi M365 Electric Scooter.
+In this review, I will be going over the pros and cons of this great little e-bike from the Chinese tech giant.

 STOP PRESS!!
-Xiaomi have released a new, cheaper semi-folding ebike produced under their Himo brand.
+Xiaomi has released a new, cheaper semi-folding e-bike produced under their Himo brand.
 Check out my review of the Himo C20 Electric Bike.

 The QiCycle epitomises everything a folding electric bike should be.
 It’s fairly light (for an e-bike) at 14.5kg, it folds down quickly to a nice, compact size and above all – it is fun to ride!